wavesplatform/docs.wavesplatform/docs/en/ride/functions/callable-function.md

 ### Callable function invocation results

-Callable function invocation results are actions (adding entry, token transfer etc) which are enclosed to a list.
+Callable function invocation results are actions (adding entry, token transfer etc.) which are enclosed to a list.

 | Ride structure setting the result | Description | Example |
 |---|---|---|